-An act is done "knowingly" if the defendant realized what he was doing and did not act through ignorance, mistake, or accident.
-You may consider the evidence of the defendant's acts and words, along with all the evidence, in deciding whether the defendant acted knowingly.
+An act is done knowingly if the defendant is aware of the act and does not act through ignorance, mistake, or accident.
+The government is not required to prove that the defendant knew that his actions were unlawful.
+You may consider evidence of the defendant's words, acts, or omissions, along with all other evidence, in deciding whether the defendant acted knowingly.

 A reasonable doubt is a doubt based upon reason and common sense, and not the mere possibility of innocence.
 A reasonable doubt is the kind of doubt that would make a reasonable person hesitate to act.
 Proof beyond a reasonable doubt, therefore, must be proof of such a convincing character that a reasonable person would not hesitate to rely and act upon it.
+Proof beyond a reasonable doubt is proof that leaves you firmly convinced of the defendant's guilt.
 However, proof beyond a reasonable doubt does not mean proof beyond all possible doubt.

-You will note that the indictment charges that the offense was committed "on or about" a certain date.
-The proof need not establish with certainty the exact date of the alleged offense.
-It is sufficient if the case establishes beyond a reasonable doubt that the offense was committed on a date or dates reasonably near the dates alleged.
+You will note that the indictment charges that the offenses were committed "on or about" a certain date.
+The proof need not establish with certainty the exact date of the alleged offenses.
+It is sufficient if the case establishes beyond a reasonable doubt that the offenses were committed on a date or dates reasonably near the dates alleged.